pydy/pydy/README.rst

 0.5.0
 -----

+- SymPy introduced a backward incompatibility to differentiation Matrices in SymPy 1.2, which remained in SymPy 1.3, see: https://github.com/sympy/sympy/issues/14958.
+This breaks PyDy's System class,
+  see: https://github.com/pydy/pydy/issues/395.
+A fix is introduced to handle all support versions of SymPy.
 - Added a new example for anthropomorphic arm.
 [PR `#406`_]
 - Fixed errors in the differential drive example.
 [PR `#405`_]
 - Added a new example for a scara arm.
 [PR `#402`_]